Praqma/LearnKubernetes/kamran/cluster-setup-scripts/misc-tools/README.md

 The `get-fingerprints.sh` does two things.
 It picks your hosts file, scans your known_hosts file and removes all the entries based on what it finds in the hosts file. (**Note:** This is specially in context to kubernetes cluster) .
 Then, it does an ssh-keyscan on all the nodes and adds them to your known_hosts.
 Simple!

+# get-dates.sh
+To verify that you will be able to connect to the cluster nodes without being presented with fingerprints, you run the innocent `get-dates.sh`  script, which simply connects to each node (obtained from hosts file) , and shows the date and time on the target computer.